Skip to contents

 Why use custom folds?

 By default, cross-validation splits are performed directly on the feature matrix.
-However, if your features are generated through a process that uses correlations (e.g., clustering, dimensionality reduction, aggregation), gene set enrichment or other features that are sample-dependent, applying that process to the full dataset before splitting can leak test-set information into the training set, biasing the models.
+However, if your features are generated through a process that uses correlations (e.g., clustering, dimensionality reduction, aggregation), gene set enrichment or other features that are sample-dependent, applying that process to the full dataset before splitting can leak test-set information into the training set, overfitting the models.

 Using a custom fold construction function ensures that: - Test samples are projected onto the learned space without influencing it. - Fold-level processing mimics how the model would behave on truly unseen data.